Published On: Mar 04 2013 11:57:04 AM CSTUpdated On: Mar 06 2015 01:00:00 AM CST

 1950: Silly Putty is introduced as a toy by marketing consultant Peter Hodgson, who packaged one-ounce portions of the rubber-like material in plastic eggs.
 The material, which was discovered in 1943 in General Electric's laboratories, could be stretched, rolled into a bouncing ball or used to transfer colored ink from newsprint.
 While there was originally no application for the material, Hodgson saw a sample and realized its potential as a toy, making him a millionaire when it took off.

-1946: Actor Martin Kove, best known for his roles in the 1980s movies "The Karate Kid" (pictured, left) and "Rambo: First Blood Part II," is born in Brooklyn, N.Y.
+1946: Actor Martin Kove, best known for his roles in the 1980s movies "The Karate Kid" (pictured, left) and "Rambo: First Blood Part II," is born in Brooklyn, New York.

 1946: Guitarist and singer-songwriter David Gilmour, best known for his work with the rock band Pink Floyd, is born in Cambridge, England.